wmahfoudh/archmallow/docs/arch-install.md

 # Installing Arch Linux

 Please refer to the official Arch installation guide [here](https://wiki.archlinux.org/index.php/Installation_guide).
-The restis by no means a replacement, it's just personal notes
+The rest is by no means a replacement of the wiki, just personal notes

 Flashing the ISO to a USB key
 ```bash